 It is possible that direct or indirect impacts to special-status animal species may occur at the project level.
-However, such impacts are not expected to be substantial, and potential impacts to special status species and their habitats are expected to occur within the San Diego Water Board’s jurisdiction (e.g., in waters of the state).
-In-stream restoration activities are and may be conducted by a variety of entities for the purpose of restoration of biological condition related to Beneficial Uses.
+However, such impacts are not expected to be substantial, and potential impacts to special status species and their habitats are expected to occur within the San Diego Water Board’s jurisdiction (e.g., in waters of the State).
+In-stream restoration activities are and may be conducted by a variety of entities for the purpose of restoration of biological condition related to Beneficial Uses, and excluding San Diego Water Board enforcement actions, are not expected to be implemented for compliance with the Stream Biological Objective.
 Such projects include, but are not limited to, modification of stream crossings to facilitate species movement (e.g. fish passage), removal of non-native species to restore riparian habitat, and reclamation of the flood plain to improve storm water infiltration and species habitat.
-Such projects are expected to improve water quality, including for Biological Objectives, and may have potentially significant impacts that are addressed through environmental review on the project scale.
+Such projects are expected to improve water quality, including for the Stream Biological Objective, and may have potentially significant impacts that are addressed through environmental review on the project scale.
 Depending on the project-specific location and restoration activity, which may be highly variable in scope, duration, and effects, these projects may potentially result in significant impacts to species, habitat, wetlands, and fish and wildlife movement.
 Such projects are required to undergo site-specific environmental review and permitting, consistent with CWA Section 404, 401, Porter-Cologne, and California Fish and Game Code, as applicable, with associated agency-mandated mitigation measures to reduce potentially significant impacts.
 Such projects, including environmental review and permitting, will be conducted by the local agency and/or entity proposing the project.
-While such projects may have temporary project-specific biological impacts, the projects have long-term biological improvement for those resources identified in this section, and are also expected to occur in habitats that are already largely degraded.
+While such projects may have temporary project-specific biological impacts, the projects have long-term biological improvement for those resources identified in this section and are also expected to occur in habitats that are already largely degraded.

 The San Diego Water Board, in the course of carrying out its statutory duties to protect water quality and beneficial uses (including preservation of rare and endangered species and wildlife habitat as set forth in the Basin Plan), will either not approve compliance projects with significant adverse impacts on special status species and habitats or require avoidance or mitigation measures to reduce impacts to less than significant levels.
 It is not reasonably foreseeable that the San Diego Water Board would approve earthmoving work that would disrupt or destroy habitat of a known special status species (since protection of rare and endangered species is one of the beneficial uses).
 Furthermore, it is the San Diego Water Board’s standard practice to work with the proponents of compliance projects to come up with actions that not only meet and further the proposed Basin Plan amendment’s requirements and goals, but also all other components of the Basin Plan, such as protection of rare and endangered species and habitat.
 For example, where avoidance of impacts is not possible, the San Diego Water Board requires mitigation measures for work it approves that may impact special status species, riparian habitats, or other sensitive natural communities.
 These include but are not limited to requiring pre-construction surveys; construction buffers and setbacks; restrictions on construction during sensitive periods of time; employment of on-site biologists to oversee work; and avoidance of construction in known sensitive habitat areas or relocation and restoration of sensitive habitats.
 Specific discussion regarding in-stream restoration on biological resources is included below.